Chief operating officer: Roles and functions

+Relationship with CEO

 Unlike other C-suite positions, which tend to be defined according to commonly designated responsibilities across most companies, a COO's job tends to be defined in relation to the specific CEO with whom they work, given the close working relationship of these two individuals.

 The selection of a COO is similar in many ways to the selection of a vice president or chief of staff of the United States: power and responsibility structures vary in government and private regimes depending on the style and needs of the president or CEO.
 Thus, the COO role meets individual expectations and changes as leadership teams adjust.

 The COO position is common in firms that are operationally intensive, such as airline and automotive industries.